-Toyota vehicles are some of the most dependable on the road, but it doesn’t mean the lineup is immune from trouble.
+Toyota vehicles are some of the most dependable on the road, but that doesn’t mean the lineup is immune from trouble.
 Just like with every other brand, it’s important to follow the recommended maintenance schedule.
 When it’s time for regular service, you might notice the Toyota Maintenance Required Light come on the dashboard.

 What Does The Toyota Maintenance Required Light Mean?